ghhv/CEC.Weather/In Process Articles/Building a Database Application in Blazor - Part 6.md

 # Building a Database Appication in Blazor
 # Part 5 - Adding new  Record Types to Weather Projects

 This is the fifth article in the series and walks through adding new records to the Weather Application.
 We are going to import station data from the UK Met Office.
-There's an command line importer project includes in the solution to fetch and import the data.
+There's an command line importer project included in the solution to fetch and import the data.
 This is monthly data from British Weather Stations going back to 1928.
-We will add two new record types:
+We'll add two record types:

 * Weather Stations
 * Weather Reports from Stations

+And all the infrastructure to provide UI Crud operations on these two records.

-As we are going to build both Server and WASM deployments, we have 4 projects where we will be adding code:
+We will build both Server and WASM deployments, so we have 4 projects where we will be adding code:
 1. **CEC.Weather** - the shared project library
 2. **CEC.Blazor.Server** - the Server Project
 3. **CEC.Blazor.WASM.Client** - the WASM project
 4. **CEC.Blazor.WASM.Server** - the API server for the WASM project

-The majority of code is shared, so in CEC.Weather.
+The majority of code is library code in CEC.Weather.

 ## Sample Project and Code